ZSUS X99-8D4

 Where’s the BIOS chip located?

-To the right of the chipset heatsink – you can clip a programmer right onto it.
+To the right of the chipset heatsink — you can clip a programmer directly onto it.

 How do I connect the front panel?

-The ZSUS X99-8D4 is probably the most stripped-down LGA 2011-3 board we’ve come across.
-No modern ports, weak VRMs, thin PCB, unfinished BIOS, and flashing headaches galore.
+The ZSUS X99‑8D4 is probably the most stripped‑down LGA2011‑3 board we’ve come across: no modern I/O, weak VRM, thin PCB, unfinished BIOS, and flashing hurdles.

-That said, it’ll get you a working system for rock-bottom money.
-These boards make sense if you’re working with an extremely tight budget, but if you can swing a bit more cash, you’re better off grabbing something more refined, like the Machinist X99-PR9 with its decent stock BIOS.
+That said, it will get you a working system for rock‑bottom money.
+If your budget is extremely tight, it makes sense; otherwise, you’re better off with something more refined — for example, the Machinist X99‑PR9 with its comparatively decent stock BIOS.

 Leave a Comment